-• Any student who receives a grade of D or F at the end of a grading period; the grade must be raised by the next grading period to have a contract issued for the following year.
+- Any student who receives two grades at or below a C+ in academic content areas. - Any student who receives a grade of D or F at the end of a grading period; the grade must be raised by the next grading period to have a contract issued for the following year.

-In order to provide needed academic support, parents/guardians of Fourth - Eighth Grade students will be advised of a student's academic struggle prior to the issuance of a C or below on a Progress Report or Report Card.
+In order to provide needed academic support, parents/guardians Westerly students will be advised of a student's academic struggle prior to the issuance of Progress Reports or Report Cards.
+For students in fourth - eighth grade, if any student is at risk of receiving a C or below on a progress report or report card, parents/guardians will be notified ahead of time in order to work with the school and student to develop a plan.

-Parents/Guardians of any student in jeopardy of dropping a full grade in any subject will receive a written communication advising them of the change.
-Academic and behavioral probation is determined upon the issuance of grades at the two progress reports or report cards.
-If necessary, parents/guardians will be asked to attend a meeting with academic teachers, Assistant Head of School, and Head of School where grades are delineated and conditions of probation determined.
+If necessary, parents/guardians will be asked to attend a meeting with academic teachers, Assistant Head of School, and Head of School where grades are delineated and conditions of probation determined and communicated.